-At other times, a student may be required to act as a model for a fellow student as part of their learning experience.
+At other times, a student may be required to perform services on or receive services from another student during class as part of their learning experience.
 If a student has a medical condition that prohibits them from receiving a particular service, they must submit supporting documentation from a certified physician prior to the affected practical assignment.
 Abstaining from required practical work without proper documentation constitutes a failure of applied effort and the student will be clocked out for the day.